bcm-uga/Loter/python-package/README.md

 The package requires BLAS/LAPACK libraries, OpenMP (optional but recommended for parallel computing), a C++ compiler (tested with g++) and Python 3 (for the Python package).
 In addition, a version for R is under development.

+:information_source: When using Python precompiled package for Linux 64bits, only Python 3 is required (other required libraries are included in the precompiled package).

 ---

 ## Installation